ebajec/linear-algebra/README.md

 # linear-algebra

 Some basic linear algebra tools for general use.
-Plan on including, matrix operations, inner product/projection stuff, eigen-things, some matrix decompositions.
+Plan on including matrix operations, inner product/projection stuff, eigen-things, some matrix decompositions.

 **compile.bat** Compiles and runs main.cpp.